A note to our valued Donors & Supporters

 Health & Safety

-The National Park Service and Statue Cruises have established procedures to safeguard visitors and employees throughout visits to Liberty and Ellis Islands.
-Purchasing ferry tickets, boarding and exiting ferries, sailing to/from the islands, using audio tour equipment, walking the grounds and visiting the museums – these and other parts of the visitor experience are adjusted to maximize safety.
+The National Park Service and Statue Cruises have established procedures to safeguard visitors and employees throughout visits to the Statue and Ellis Islands.
+Purchasing ferry tickets, boarding and exiting ferries, sailing to/from the island, using audio tour equipment, walking the grounds and visiting the museums – these and other parts of the visitor experience have been adjusted to maximize safety.
 For information about these protocols please visit the National Park Service and Statue Cruises websites.

 An extensive cleaning procedure is in place for the audio tour devices.
 The process was developed by Acoustiguide, producers of the audio tour experiences on Liberty and Ellis Islands.
-For visitors, it begins onboard the ferry ride where an informational video will review safety and sanitation protocols.
-Each audio guide will have an antibacterial plastic covering and be cleaned by staff prior to being distributed to guests.
+For visitors, it begins onboard the ferry ride where an informational video reviews safety and sanitation protocols.
+Each audio guide has an antibacterial plastic covering and is cleaned by staff prior to being distributed to guests.
 The audio tour devices include a jack into which visitors can insert their own headphones if this is preferred over holding the unit up to your ear.
 Note that the audio tour devices are not Bluetooth enabled.

-The American Family Immigration History Center, which is located in the Ellis Island National Museum of Immigration and managed by the Foundation, is taking steps to protect guests and staff: Plexiglass shields at check-in and document pickup desks; extensive signage promoting social distancing; hand sanitizer located throughout the center; credit/debit card-only transactions (no exchange of cash); disinfectant cleaning of terminals after every 30 minute research session; masks required.
+The American Family Immigration History Center, which is located in the Ellis Island National Museum of Immigration and managed by the Foundation, is taking steps to protect guests and staff: Plexiglass shields at check-in and document pickup desks; extensive signage promoting social distancing; hand sanitizer located throughout the center; credit/debit card-only transactions (no exchange of cash); disinfectant cleaning of terminals after every 30-minute research session; staff wearing face masks and gloves.

 The Family History Center is also expanding its research offering.
 Visitors can still purchase an on-site 30-minute session and conduct their own research.
-In addition to this option, with a set donation, visitors can opt to have staff conduct the research instead.
-In this case, research findings will be provided within 15 business days.
+In addition to this option, with a $50 donation visitors can opt to have staff conduct the research instead.
+In this case, research findings will be provided electronically within 10 days.
 Details about each option can be found in the registration kiosks located in the Family History Center.